Ed-Whyatt/movie-lounge-ms-3/TESTING.md

     - Code after
         ### ![text](/documentation/development-bugs/add-movie-button/search-code-after.png)
 - Log inn button
-The log in button mouse over was not displaying correctly so a lounge colour and bootstap button class has been added.
+The log in button mouse over was not displaying correctly so a lounge colour and bootstrap button class has been added.
     - Button before
         ### ![text](/documentation/development-bugs/log-in-button/login-button-before.png)
     - Button hover before